awoldt/Mock-Customer-API/README.md

 - Credit card number (fake of course)
 - Order total

-You can fetch up to 1000 records at once.
+There are 2 url queries that can be used when fetching customer data, _?id_ and _?limit_.

+- **?id** will retrieve the customer with the supplied id.
+Will return a single record.
+- **?limit** returns more than 1 record at a time (up to 1,000) with a single request.

 Feel free to use this application to help jumpstart your next project with fake data needed for testing or any other purposes.